JorgeAparicio/libstm32pp/README.txt

 The following files are important:

-+ device_select.hpp - Here the microcontroller family must be selected.
++ device_select.hpp     Here the microcontroller family must be selected.
+                        (uncomment the family you are going to use)

-+ clock.hpp - Here the uC clocks can be configured.
++ clock.hpp             Here the uC clocks can be configured.
+                        (be sure to call clk::initialize() as soon as possible in your program)

-+ interrupt_cpp.hpp - This is actually a source file that configures the uC's interrupts.
++ interrupt_cpp.hpp     This is actually a source file that configures the uC interrupts.
+                        (include this file in a source file .cpp)

-+ system_call_cpp.hpp - This is actually a source file that implements the newlib hardware dependant functions.
++ system_call_cpp.hpp   This is actually a source file that implements the newlib hardware dependant functions.
+                        (include this file in a source file .cpp)

-Check the "demo" folder for more information.
+Check the "demo" folder for examples.

 An editor with auto-complete feature is highly recommended for development using this library.